Steamgjk/Nezha/README.md

 (1) Conduct more functionality and performance tests to make Nezha more robust and optimized

-(3) Support grpc-based communication, and further replace [the etcd backend for Kubenetes](https://learnk8s.io/etcd-kubernetes).
+(3) Replace [the etcd backend for Kubenetes](https://learnk8s.io/etcd-kubernetes) to boost the performance of Kubenetes.